sarslancs/parcellation-survey-eval/README.md

 help understand the code better.

 ## Data
-Generation and evaluation of parcellations are carried out using the publicly available dataset from the Human Connectome Project (HCP).
+Generation and evaluation of parcellations are carried out using the publicly available datasets from the Human Connectome Project (HCP).
 Some functions may be dependednt on the HCP data structures and require you to download certain files.
 However, each script can also be adapted to any other dataset, by following the steps throughout the codes.
 If you would like to use the HCP data, it can be downloaded from https://db.humanconnectome.org

-## Parcellations
-To follow the experimental pipeline described in the paper, all parcellations are made publicly available at https://biomedia.doc.ic.ac.uk/brain-parcellation-survey/ Please see the data reference manual for a quick walkthrough.